bagoesrex/nestjs-docs/README-exception filters.md

 > If you are using `@nestjs/platform-fastify` you can use `response.send()` instead of `response.json()`.
 Don't forget to import the correct types from `fastify`.

 The `@Catch(HttpException)` decorator binds the required metadata to the exception filter, telling Nest that this particular filter is looking for exceptions of type `HttpException` and nothing else.
 The `@Catch()` decorator may take a single parameter, or a comma-separated list.
 This lets you set up the filter for several types of exceptions at once.

+## Arguments host

+Let's look at the parameters of the `catch()` method.
+The `exception` parameter is the exception object currently being processed.
+The `host` parameter is an `ArgumentsHost` object. `ArgumentsHost` is a powerful utility object that we'll examine further in the [execution context chapter](https://docs.nestjs.com/fundamentals/execution-context)\*.
+In this code sample, we use it to obtain a reference to the `Request` and `Response` objects that are being passed to the original request handler (in the controller where the exception originates).
+In this code sample, we've used some helper methods on `ArgumentsHost` to get the desired `Request` and `Response` objects.

+The reason for this level of abstraction is that `ArgumentsHost` functions in all contexts (e.g., the HTTP server context we're working with now, but also Microservices and WebSockets).
+In the execution context chapter we'll see how we can access the appropriate [underlying arguments](https://docs.nestjs.com/fundamentals/execution-context#host-methods) for **any** execution context with the power of `ArgumentsHost` and its helper functions.
+This will allow us to write generic exception filters that operate across all contexts.